-But for Mac users who want to use Windows, there is bad news: Until now, as long as you weren't using a M1 Mac, it has been relatively easy to install Windows on a Mac, either via Boot Camp or using virtualisation software such as Parallels or VMware.
+But for Mac users who want to use Windows, there was bad news: Until now it has been relatively easy to install Windows on a Mac, either via Boot Camp or using virtualisation software such as Parallels or VMware.
 But with Windows 11 this could change.

 According to the system requirements set out by Microsoft, not only is a relatively new computer required, it needs to offer a security module called TPM - which Macs do not have.

 Microsoft also requires a graphics card with DirectX 12.
 Virtualisation solutions such as Parallels only support the previous version DirectX 11.